mist64/geos/README.md

 ## Building

-Run `make` to build GEOS.
-This will create the following files:
+Run `make` to build the original "BSW" "GEOS.
+This will create the following files in directory `build/bsw`:

 * raw KERNAL components: `kernal.bin`, `lokernal.bin`, `init.bin`
 * disk drive drivers: `drv1541.bin`, `drv1571.bin`, `drv1581.bin`
 * input drivers: `amigamse.bin`, `joydrv.bin`, `lightpen.bin`, `mse1531.bin`, `koalapad.bin`, `pcanalog.bin`
-* combined KERNAL image (`SYS 49155`): `combined.prg`
+* combined KERNAL image (`SYS 49155`): `kernal_combined.prg`
-* compressed KERNAL image (`RUN`): `compressed.prg`
+* compressed KERNAL image (`RUN`): `kernal_compressed.prg`
 * disk image: `geos.d64`

 If you have the [cbmfiles.com](http://www.cbmfiles.com/) `GEOS64.D64` image in the current directory, the disk image will be based on that one, with the `GEOS` and `GEOBOOT` files deleted and the newly built kernel added.
 Otherwise, it will be a new disk image with the kernel, and, if you have a `desktop.cvt` file in the current directory, with `DESK TOP` added.

-## Customization
+## Variants

-`config.inc` contains lots of compile time options.
-Most of them have not been tested recently and may not work.

-By default, the "BSW" version of GEOS is built, which is the same binary as English GEOS 2.0.
-The following options can be set to 1 to build different versions:
+The build system supports the following variants:

+* `bsw` (default): Berkeley Softworks GEOS 64 2.0 variant
-* `cbmfiles = 1`: The [cbmfiles.com](http://www.cbmfiles.com/) version.
+* `cbmfiles`: The [cbmfiles.com](http://www.cbmfiles.com/) version.
 It starts out with a different date, and has some variables in the kernel pre-filled.
-* `gateway = 1`: The patched KERNEL shipped by gateWay 2.51.
+* `gateway`: The patched KERNEL shipped by gateWay 2.51.
 It contains a slightly modified BSW font, has the `Panic` code replaced with code to swap the disk driver on a RESTORE press, and it loads `GATEWAY` instead of `DESK TOP` as the shell.
+* `wheels`: The Wheels 64 variant.
+It is heavily patched, optimized for size and speed, and contains additional features.
+It requires a RAM extension.
+The current version compiles into the same binary, but won't actually run because of missing boot code.
+More work is needed here.

+You can build a specific variant like this:

+    make VARIANT=<variant>

+All output will be put into `build/<variant>`.

+## Customization

+If you want to customize your KERNAL, you can do so by flipping switches in `config.inc`, which contains lots of compile time options.
+Some them have not been tested recently and may not work.

 The following options can be enabled: